AdobeDocs/analytics.en/help/implement/vars/config-vars/cookiedomainperiods.md

 Set this field to `3` only on top-level domains that contain a period.
 Otherwise, this field can be left blank.

-## Cookie domain periods in code AppMeasurement and the Analytics extension custom code editor
+## Cookie domain periods in AppMeasurement and the Analytics extension custom code editor

 The `cookieDomainPeriods` variable is a string that is typically set to `"3"`, only on top-level domains that contain a period.
 Its default value is `"2"`, which accommodates most top-level domains like `.com` and `.org`.